Uniminutoarduino/SBCReview/README.md

 - Years: Extract the number of studies per year.
 - Citations: Extract the number cites per article and it generates a list of the studies with these cites.
-- Article Type: Extract the type of article in the mentiones categories (journal, conference proceedings, or book chapter)
+- Article Type: Extract the type of article in the mentioned categories (journal, conference proceedings, or book chapter)

 ## Credit